CsatiZoltan/t8code-wiki/Step-0---Hello-World.md

 ### Logging

-To output a message on the root process in this Hello World examples we use the function `t8_global_productionf`.
+To output a message on the root process in this Hello World example we use the function `t8_global_productionf`.

 `t8code` offers various logging function and logging levels via `libsc`.